 Then, years later, Enforcement starts an enforcement proceeding, leaving the respondent to begin its investigation years after the fact.
 Using this case as an example, the conduct occurred in 1992 and 1993, the NASD investigation formally commenced in January 1996, and it sent out Wells letters in June 1999.

 While it is apparent from the decision that Morgan Stanley was aware of the investigation, and was defending (successfully I might add) investor lawsuits, there are cases with the same timeline where the respondent is not aware of the investigation.
 Further, since the NASD and NYSE do not have a policy of notifying firms of the conclusion of an investigation, there are a significant number of cases where the regulators seek information from the firm or broker, and then have no contact with the firm or broker for years.

-Clearly, commencement of actions after the passage of a significant amount of time is a clear prejudice to the respondent and a prejudice that the statutes of limitation were designed to address.
-We are heartened to see the SEC and the NAC holding the enforcement staffs to some type of limitation, even if they refuse to adopt a bright line rule.
+Clearly, the commencement of actions after the passage of a significant amount of time is a clear prejudice to the respondent and prejudice that the statutes of limitation were designed to address.
+We are heartened to see the SEC and the NAC holding the enforcement staff to some type of limitation, even if they refuse to adopt a bright-line rule.

 An interesting side note.
 The NASD’s press release on the decision presented an interesting spin on the decision.
 While fairly reporting the decision, the release focused on the factors that were not present in the actual case, focusing on the point that a respondent’s delay would bar the defense.
 The NASD’s release also failed to mention the rejection of its “complexity” argument, which was a significant blow to the NASD in the case.
 We are reminded of a recent SEC press release which spun another series of facts, to make the SEC look better, and which “overlooked” the SEC’s conduct.
 Are regulators now hiring press agents?
 Don’t they have an obligation to fairly report events to the investing public?